 Yes.
 Concordia University is under the auspices of The Lutheran Church—Missouri Synod, and the Christian ethos is reflected in all aspects of our work.
 Six hours of religion coursework are required of each Concordia student: Old Testament and New Testament.
 We welcome students of all faiths and traditions and our religion courses are taught in a spirit of tolerance and respect.

 How can I learn a semester's worth of knowledge in only eight weeks?

 Most ADP courses require a considerable amount of independent work before the first class session.
 This may include reading chapters of text while taking notes in preparation for a test or quiz during the first session, or producing a research paper or analysis before the first night of class.
 You should prepare 15 to 20 hours for each class session in subsequent weeks.
 Practical components such as these help to compress the time in which a student processes the elements of a courses curriculum.

 In addition, all the classes in the Adult Degree Program are written using Adult Learning Theory, namely, Andragogy.
 Andragogy seeks to facilitate adult learning by encouraging instructors to tie key concepts of each class to the particular life experiences of each student population.
-Since our students are all adults with real-life experiences, we've found they are also extremely motivated and self-directed learners who do not need the repeated classroom exposure of other classes.
+Since our students are all adults with real-life experiences, we've found they are extremely motivated and self-directed learners who do not need the repeated classroom exposure of traditional classes.

 What is my financial investment?

 To allow for ultimate student flexibility, ADP students are billed for each course individually, rather than by the academic year.
 Visit the Adult Degree Program Cost for more details.
 There are no hidden fees or additional charges.

 How is tuition reimbursement processed at Concordia?

 Contact your employer for their tuition reimbursement process.